mendokusai/monitor2/README.md

 ---

-This is new attempt to make a baby image monitor using express and socket.io.
+This is new attempt to make a baby image monitor˚ using express and socket.io.

 `npm install`